 - Battle Tactics of the Western Front: The British Army`s Art of Attack, 1916-18 (Paddy Griffith)

 - Stormtroop Tactics: Innovation in the German Army, 1914-1918 (Bruce I. Gudmundsson)

 - Raiding on the Western Front (Anthony Saunders )

 - A Rifleman Went to War (Herbert W. McBride)

 - Mud, Blood and Bullets: Memoirs of a Machine Gunner on the Western Front (Edward Rowbottom )

 - Fortifications of the Western Front 1914–18 (Osprey)

 - Trench Hammer WW1 Rules by Nordic Weasel Games

 - If you have any interest in WW1 Gaming, I cannot over praise the Too Fat Lardies.
-Their meticulous research led me to the books listed on the left, and you cannot find a better introduction.
+Their meticulous research led me to the books listed above, and you cannot find a better introduction.
 Their game design and philosophy have always been an inspiration as well.
 Even though I am not playing them, Through the Mud and the Blood is an excellent set along with the supplements listed below.
 I suggest you get them all even if you intend to use other rules!

 - Stout Hearts and Iron Troopers: A great set of scenarios from platoon to company size.